Parsl/parsl/docs/userguide/advanced/monitoring.rst

 .. image:: ../../images/mon_resource_summary.png

-* Workflow file provenance (only if enabled and files were used in the workflow): This visualization gives a tabular listing of each task that created (output) or used (input) a file.
+* Workflow file provenance: This visualization gives a tabular listing of each task that created (output) or used (input) a file.
 Each listed file has a link to a page detailing the file's information.

 .. image:: ../../images/mon_workflow_files.png